Archive product

 Description

-This stunning monograph, a long-overdue critical assessment of the Polish artist Józef Czapski (1896–1993), arrives at a time when the artist's legacy is gaining new recognition.
-On these pages, author Eric Karpeles narrates how art-making was so intertwined with Czapski's way of seeing and being in the world that it became second nature.
-Considering he lived to the age of 97, it is no surprise that the artist has works from every decade of the 20th century, except the first.
-As a witness to the tumultuous events of this century, he found in painting "refuge and salvation."
+This stunning monograph, a long-overdue critical assessment of the Polish artist Józef Czapski (1896–1993), appears at a time when the artist’s legacy is gaining new recognition.
+On these pages, author Eric Karpeles discusses how creating art was so intertwined with Czapski’s way of seeing and being in the world that it became a second nature.
+Considering he lived to be 97, it is no surprise that the artist has works from every decade of the 20th century, but from the first.
+As a witness to the tumultuous events of this century, he found in painting “refuge and salvation.”

-As a distinguished painter, he was equally disciplined in recording life events with pencil, ink, and watercolor in his journals.
-At a time when abstract art dominated the aesthetic discourse, he preferred to observe the world around him, depicting people engaged in their daily activities.
-Some of his most fascinating works portray theatergoers and art lovers doing what they do best.
+As an outstanding painter, he was equally disciplined in recording life’s events with pencil, ink, and watercolor in his diaries.
+In times when abstract art dominated aesthetic discourse, he preferred to observe the world around him, depicting people engaged in their daily routines.
+Some of his most fascinating works portray theater audiences and art lovers doing what they do best.

 The Thames & Hudson manufactory was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a "museum without walls" and make the world of art accessible to a wide audience, as well as the research of leading scholars.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “wallless museum” and make the world of art, as well as the research of leading scientists, accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run manufactory, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2000 titles in print.
-It publishes high-quality collectible books in all areas of visual creativity: the arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
-Based in London with a sister company in New York and subsidiaries in Melbourne, Singapore, and Hong Kong.
+Today, still independent and family-owned, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
-Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed the pioneering concept of what is today called book packaging (or co-edition publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs, thereby reducing unit production costs.
-Neurath's concept was the first of many innovations he introduced to the publishing world through Thames & Hudson.
+Initially, he worked as production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), in which book ideas are developed, ordered, produced, and sold to publishers operating across different markets and languages, to create large editions and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Wishing to continue packaging collectible books in a second edition and recognizing the need to amortize the high production costs of illustrated books, Neurath established his own publishing house, with offices in London and New York in the autumn of 1949.
+Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-In 1958, Thames and Hudson launched one of their most renowned series, World of Art, which became the foundation of a highly diverse list.
-Characterized by their pocket size and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series features over 300 titles, of which, according to Christopher Frayling, "there are 'paint-splattered copies' in every art school in the country."
+In 1958, Thames and Hudson launched one of the most well-known series, *World of Art*, which became the foundation of a highly diverse list.
+Characterized by pocket-sized format and black spines, the series expanded in just seven years to include 49 titles.
+Almost 60 years later, the series featured over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

-Other important series that added depth and prestige to the list include Ancient People and Places, edited by Glyn Daniel, which since the 1950s has contributed to pioneering interest in archaeology, both in book form and on television.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles were published in the series over 34 years.
-The large-format series Great Civilizations, released in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+The large-format *Great Civilizations* series, published in 1961, included contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

-The world of art and scholarship thus remains at the heart of Thames & Hudson's publishing program, which stays true to its core principle: providing a "museum without walls."
-Today, Thames & Hudson is a recognizable international brand, a symbol of English publishing.
-They offer thousands of intriguing book titles, many of which are prestigious collector's books.
+The world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which stays true to its core principle: providing a “museum without walls.”
+Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
+Its catalog includes thousands of interesting titles, many of which are prestigious collector’s editions.

 Manufacturer information